-For each type of key used by the nShield and nCipher modules, the following section describes the access that a operator has to the keys.
+For each type of key used by the nShield modules, the following section describes the access that a operator has to the keys.

-The nShield and nCipher modules refers to keys by their handle, an arbitrary number, or by its SHA-1 hash.
+nShield modules refer to keys by their handle, an arbitrary number, or by its SHA-1 hash.

-Security Officer's key
+nCipher Security Officer's key

 The nCipher Security officer's key must be set as part of the initialisation process.
-This is a public / prsivate key pair that the nCipher Security Officer uses to sign certificates to authorize key management and other secure operations.
+This is a public / private key pair that the nCipher Security Officer uses to sign certificates to authorize key management and other secure operations.

-The SHA-1 hash of the public half of this key pair is stored in the module FRAM
+The SHA-1 hash of the public half of this key pair is stored in the module FRAM.